MusicDin/kubitect/docs/troubleshooting.md

 *Error: Error defining libvirt domain: virError(Code=9, Domain=20, Message='operation failed: domain '**your-domain**' already exists with uuid '...')*

 #### Explanation:
-This problem can occur when applying the Terraform plan on Libvirt provider.
+This problem can occur when you apply the Terraform plan.

 #### Solution:
-Resource that you are trying to create, already exists.
-Make sure to destroy the resource:
+The resource you are trying to create already exists.
+Make sure you destroy the resource:
 <pre>
 virsh destroy <b>your-domain</b>
 virsh undefine <b>your-domain</b>
 </pre>

-You can verify that the domain is successfully removed with:
+You can verify that the domain was successfully removed:
 <pre>
 virsh dominfo --domain <b>your-domain</b>
 </pre>

-If domain has been removed successfully, output should be something like:
+If the domain was successfully removed, the output should look something like this:
 <pre>
 error: failed to get domain '<b>your-domain</b>'
 </pre>

 ### -> Problem 5